craigchamplin/Drift-Metric-Files/README.md

 1. \*.numbers - Apple Numbers version, contains the regional graph
 2. \*.xlsx - Excel version, no graph

+Contains a side-by-side comparison of drift, joint length, and interpolation and how they address the examples from Region Two in the paper.

 **Preview of Spreadsheets**